-Keep in mind that while it’s possible to perform a manual inventory on a regular basis, it’s time consuming and difficult to keep up with.
+Keep in mind that while it’s possible to perform a manual inventory on a regular basis, it’s time-consuming and difficult to keep up with.
 Inventory and ingredient costs are constantly changing depending on seasonality and availability, and can quickly change the margins you receive for a particular dish.

-One of the major benefits a back-office system provides are constantly updated ingredient costs.
+One of the major benefits a back-office system provides is constantly updated ingredient costs.
 With that information, operators can keep an eye on prices and adjust them accordingly.
 Without accurate costing information, operators may not see their best-selling items generating smaller margins.
 Unfortunately, relying on financial statements doesn’t help.
 Sometimes those statements can be a month out and by then the damage has already been done.

 Stars, Work Horses, Puzzles, and Dogs: Understanding The Menu Engineering Quadrants